Skip to main content

 The Genetic Information Nondiscrimination Act (GINA)

-GINA adds another layer of protection by prohibiting discrimination based on in both health insurance and employment.
+GINA adds another layer of protection by prohibiting discrimination based on genetic information in both health insurance and employment.
 This is particularly relevant to wellness programs that use Health Risk Assessments (HRAs), which often ask about family medical history.
 Under GINA, employers are generally forbidden from offering incentives for employees to provide their genetic information, which includes family medical history.

 There is a narrow exception allowing incentives for providing this information if it is part of a health or genetic service offered by the employer, but only if the employee provides prior, knowing, voluntary, and written authorization.